ChrisGet/stbController/README.txt

 	- Create a symbolic link called "web" which links to the "stbController/web" directory.
 	- Create a symbolic link called "index.html" which links to the "stbController/web/index.html" file.

-- Once the directorys and symbolic links are created you will be good to go.
+- Once the directories and symbolic links are created you will be good to go.
 Navigate to your web page to view the stbController